jmw2g12/matlab_computer_vision/Misc./OpenCV Command Line Functions for Cascade Classifier Training.md

 **-precalcValBufSize**: The buffer size for calculated features.

 **-precalcIdxBufSize**: The buffer size for calculated features' index.
+The more you give this the faster the training should perform although if you try give it too much it will fail all together!
+I usually gave 1024 or 2048.

 **-w**: The width of the samples created in the previous stage.

 **-h**: The height of the samples created in the previous stage.

-**-minHitRate**: The intended minimum hit rate for each stage of the cascade.
+**-minHitRate**: The intended minimum hit rate for each stage of the cascade, 0.95-0.999 is expected.

-**-maxFalseAlarmRate**: The intended maximum false positive rate for each stage of the cascade.
+**-maxFalseAlarmRate**: The intended maximum false positive rate for each stage of the cascade, 0.5 is regularly used.
 For both this parameter and the previous you can *estimate* the total rate by taking these values to the power of the number of stages.

 **-maxDepth**: The maximum depth of weak trees, choosing 1 is standard.